liamsnowdon/portfolio/content/posts/the-beautiful-ugliness-of-utility-css.md

 </button>
 ```

 Yep, that's 20 classes on there.
 It's messy and **can be hard to find a particular class** if you want to update its styles.
-While there's no real way around this, Utility CSS frameworks can make dealing with these situations a lot easier.
+While writing the component at first may have been fast because it's using utility classes, it makes maintenance harder.

 ## Attributify Mode